rsta2/circle-docs/docs/basic-system-services/memory.rst

 	INIT_PROTECTED_CLASS_ALLOCATOR (CMyClass, Number, Level);

-The second variant initializes a class-specific allocator, which is protected with a spin-lock for concurrent use. *Number* is the number of pre-allocated memory blocks and *Level* the maximum execution level, from which ``new`` or ``delete`` for this class will be called. [#el]_
+The second variant initializes a class-specific allocator, which is protected with a spin-lock for concurrent use. *Number* is the number of pre-allocated memory blocks and *Level* the maximum execution level, from which ``new`` or ``delete`` for this class will be called. [#el]_ This variant can be called multiple times with the same *Level* parameter.
+The class store will be extended then by the given number of objects.

 C functions
 ^^^^^^^^^^^